40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 35. Bed Bath & Beyond

-Plus, BBB is usually a great option for wedding registries!
+Plus, BBB is usually an excellent option for wedding registries!

 36. Pier1

-Pier1 imports furniture, decor, and other home products, which makes it very similar to both Target’s home section and Bed Bath & Beyond.
+Pier1 imports furniture, decor, and other home products, making it very similar to Target’s home section and Bed Bath & Beyond.

 However, the recent shutdowns in Pier1’s branches gave Target a competitive edge.